 Google Cloud vs. AWS Platforms for Startups

-Google Cloud is quickly getting startups' interest.
+Google Cloud is quickly getting the interest of startups.
 Even though AWS still is the most popular Cloud infrastructure, the attention to Google's services is growing fast.
-For startups, when putting Google Cloud vs AWS, Google Cloud is often considered to be the best Cloud infrastructure out there, even in comparison with a more popular AWS — and here's why.
+When putting Google Cloud vs AWS, Google Cloud is often considered to be the best Cloud provider for startups, even in comparison with a more popular AWS.
+So why should startups use Google Cloud platform solutions?

 Let's take a look at the key characteristics of both platforms to determine which one is best for startups.
 This hugely depends on the structure and purpose of your software, but we'll strive to create an objective bigger picture.